Last Updated: May 3rd, 2026|27 mins

 Analysis

-In an environment like this, I’m not looking to overcomplicate things or chase every beaten-down altcoin with a pulse.
-The priority is to stay liquid, manage risk, and keep exposure to the networks most likely to still matter when conditions improve.
-For me, that still means keeping the core simple with Bitcoin, Ethereum and Solana.
+In this environment, I’m not looking to chase every beaten-down altcoin.
+The priority is liquidity, risk management and exposure to networks most likely to matter when conditions improve.
+For me, that keeps the core simple: Bitcoin, Ethereum and Solana.

 Bitget 2025